albechen/euler-project-problems/README.md

 # Project Euler Problems

-<span style="color:red"> **WARNING** </span>

 ```diff
 - WARNING: Solutions to problems from Project Euler
 ```

 The scripts above cover solutions to problems from [Project Euler](https://projecteuler.net/).
-I highly recommend trying the problems out for fun projects and exercises.
+Please try the problems out for fun projects and exercises before looking at the solutions.
 This repository is mainly to keep track of my own completed problems for reference.

 ### Completed:
 - [x] P48: Self powers